APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system writes the new appointment data to the (Appointments) data store.

 The system sends an "Appointment Confirmation/Acknowledgment" to the user.

+UC-05: Schedule Retrieval
+Author: Airo Ravinera Priority: High

+Purpose
+To allow users (including the AI Agent) to query and view the clinic's appointment schedules or find available slots.

+Actors
+User (Owner, Receptionist, Dentist)

+AI Agent

+Requirement Traceability
+BR-08: All users (Owner, Patient, Dentist, Receptionist) must be able to view clinic appointment schedules.

+BR-10: All users must be able to view the appointment schedule.

+BR-17: Patients must be able to view their appointment history and upcoming appointments.

+BR-24: Dentists should be able to view their individual schedules.

+BR-54: ...system must ensure that the AI Agent validates appointment requests against dentist availability.

+Preconditions
+A user (Patient, Owner, Dentist, Receptionist) is logged into the system.

+OR: The AI Agent has been activated to perform a schedule-related query.

+Postconditions
+The requested schedule information (full view or available slots) is displayed to the user or provided to the AI Agent.

+Basic Flow
+The user or AI Agent submits a "View/Available Slot Request."

+The system receives the request.

+The system sends a "Schedule Query" to the (Appointments) data store.

+The system receives the schedule data.

+The system sends the "Full Schedule View / Available Slot Info" back to the actor.